 The CMTA team developed innovative solutions securing the long-term success of the project.

-As part of a consolidation effort of two community hospitals, CMTA performed a $137 million expansion and renovation project for Salem Hospital, previously known as North Shore Medical Center in Salem, Massachusetts.
-The project consisted of 118,000 square feet of new construction and 123,000 square feet of renovation for an existing facility.
-This project provides the community with a 64,000 square foot emergency department, four floors for in-patient psychiatric beds, two levels for medical-surgical in-patient beds, and 48 private rooms.
+As part of a consolidation effort for two community hospitals, CMTA performed a $137 million expansion and renovation project for Salem Hospital, previously known as North Shore Medical Center in Salem, Massachusetts.
+The project consisted of 118,000 square feet of new construction and 123,000 square feet of renovation for the existing facility.
+This project provided the community with a 64,000 square foot emergency department, four floors for in-patient psychiatric beds, two levels for medical-surgical in-patient beds, and 48 private rooms.

-CMTA also designed a new generator plant consisting of two, 2-megawatt generators and an expanded 2,800-ton chiller plant to serve the new building and the entire existing campus.
-Special energy conservation provisions, such as a new energy efficient central plant, high-performance VAV systems, DDC controls with unoccupied mode airflow setback and demand control ventilation, were incorporated into this LEED Gold facility.
-The local utility provided an incentive of $1,100,000 for the energy efficient design.
+CMTA also designed a new generator plant consisting of two 2-megawatt generators and an expanded 2,800-ton chiller plant to serve the new building, as well as the rest of the medical campus.
+Special energy conservation provisions, such as a new energy-efficient central plant, high-performance VAV systems, and DDC controls with unoccupied mode airflow setback and demand control ventilation were incorporated into this LEED Gold facility.
+The local utility provided an incentive of $1,100,000 for the energy-efficient design.